Table of Contents

 The link between the microbiome and weight is multifaceted, encompassing both direct and indirect influences on body weight.
 Studies have revealed distinct differences in the microbiome composition of obese individuals compared to lean counterparts, suggesting a potential connection.

-For instance, research on obese children in China showcased significant variations in the microbiome, particularly with a higher presence of commensal bacteria like Bifidobacterium and Lactobacillus.
+Research on obese children in China showed big differences in their microbiome.
+There was a higher presence of helpful bacteria like Bifidobacterium and Lactobacillus.
 As these children began to shed weight, their microbiome exhibited an increase in these beneficial bacteria.

 This is the only vegan-friendly Probiotic with 30 Billion CFUs, a vegan-based Prebiotic blend, and a clinically proven digestive enzyme designed to help you feel better immediately